MuneebZ/ES6-and-above/README.md

 reusable classes, and use arrow functions and generators.
 Plus, learn how to handle asynchronous data and tasks with promises, fetch, and the async/await syntax.

-The earning objectives as stated are:
+The learning objectives as stated are:

 - What is ECMAScript?
 - Writing and searching strings